 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update (ASU) 2020-06.
 The amendment in this update simplifies the accounting for convertible instruments by reducing the number of accounting models available for convertible debt instruments and convertible preferred stock.
-This update also amends the guidance for the derivatives scope exception for converted method for calculating diluted earnings per share.
+This update also amends the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions and requires the application of the if-converted method for calculating diluted earnings per share.
 The update also requires entities to provide expanded disclosures about the terms and features of convertible instruments, how the instruments have been reported in the entity's financial statements, and information about events, conditions, and circumstances that can affect how to assess the amount or timing of an entity's future cash flows related to those instruments.
 The guidance is effective for interim and annual periods beginning after December 15, 2021.
 The Company is currently evaluating this guidance to determine the impact it may have on its consolidated financial statements.